Androgen-independent treatment for castration-resistant prostate cancer

 Advantages:

-- Targets tumors that have gained resistance or no longer respond to existing treatments
+- Targets tumors resistant to existing treatments

 Lead Inventor: